nwaldispuehl/interval-music-compositor/en/feedback_support.markdown

 ## Issuetracker

-If you found a bug, you may file an issue directly: <br/>
+If you found a bug, and have a github account, you may file an issue directly: <br/>
 [github.com/nwaldispuehl/interval-music-compositor/issues/](https://github.com/nwaldispuehl/interval-music-compositor/issues)

 ## Known problems